Public launch

 There is no shared layer to point at.
 No canonical source for what the Earned Income Tax Credit actually computes, or how the SNAP standard medical deduction should treat a 2024 medical expense in Tennessee.
 The text exists.
 The closed interpretation does too.
 The connection between them does not.

-Axiom Foundation publishes that layer — statute by statute, citation by citation as rules as code — in the open, free for anyone to use.
+The Axiom Foundation publishes that layer — statute by statute, citation by citation as rules as code — in the open, free for anyone to use.

 Today